XaidentX/Linktree/README.md

 # Linktree

-Simple mimo.org project to simulate a Linktree along with a brief description of my aspirations in HTML.
+Simple mimo.org project to simulate a Linktree/Resume along with a brief description of my aspirations in HTML.

-Includes awards and relevant coursework to my career aspirations.
+Includes awards, relevant coursework, and skills to my career aspirations.

+Will be updating and improving upon as I learn more about Web Development.